primus/primus/README.md

 - Primus will try to override configuration properties that are needed to ensure a correct functioning.
 - We might start using options without any announcement or major version bump.
-- Expect your client and it's connection to malfunction once you switch between different transports, as these configurations are specific to the bundled transformer library/client.
+- Expect your client and its connection to malfunction once you switch between different transports, as these configurations are specific to the bundled transformer library/client.
 - Bugs and bug reports caused by using this functionality are closed